Hi, I'm Erica. One week ago I checked into the Headwaters Health Care Centre and underwent a life changing surgery.

 If you choose to look beyond the loss, you will see a story of strength.
 Today (Day 7) I celebrate holding onto hope, finding courage within, and being a true badass in the face of some of my darkest days.

-Day 0 (Friday, July 7, 2023) The 2.5 hour surgery was a laparoscopic subtotal colectomy - removal of most of my large intestine (future surgeries will go back in to remove what remains and do some further work to build me something called a J Pouch - but more on that later).
-My surgeon Dr R.J. lead the team that pulled this off with fewer incisions than advertised (which will quicken my healing) and I woke up groggy and sore.
+Day 0 (Friday, July 7, 2023) The 2.5 hour surgery was a laparoscopic subtotal colectomy - removal of most of my large intestine (future surgeries will go back in to remove what remains and I will have the option of constructing something called a J Pouch).
+My surgeon Dr R lead the team that pulled this off with fewer incisions than advertised (which will quicken my healing) and I woke up groggy and sore.
 The main thing I can remember is that it felt like I was doing one huge abdominal crunch, and I was confused.
 The pain meds kicked in and I was moved to my room, where I was greeted by the rest of my team, my A Team (that'd be Jason, Mom and Dad).
 The rest of the day I can't remember very well, just that my throat was excruciatingly sore from the breathing tube that had somehow filled my lips and tonsils with canker sores while I was under.
 I was on oxygen and a catheter, and it hurt a lot to breathe.
 You see one result of losing a colon, is that I now have a stoma, a hole that exits my abdomen, straight through my abdominal wall.
 My A Team held my hand and fed me ice cube after ice cube like a little baby bird.
 I am told I was cracking jokes from the minute I woke up, which might have also been influenced by my morphine pump, my bestie during days 0 to day 2.

 It was also on Friday that I would come back into contact with one of my angels on earth, my favourite teacher from when I was in fourth grade, Joylyn Bell.
 I'm going to call her coach Joy.
 Joy is 81 years old, shares my birthday, and in an odd twist of fate, we were brought together as roommates.
 I can't imagine a better coach to spend my first few days in hospital with.
 Thank you Joy, I'll never forget this experience and wish you the best as you continue your healing journey.
 You were the best roommate I could have imagined.